hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And now can well discriminate and show,
 >
-> That I the different styles of dancing know.
+> That I the different styles of dancing know[^9].

->
+[^9]: It appeared requisite (particularly in the dramatic representation) that this lady should possess confidence, together with experience and abilities, as on her devolved the task of exposing the deceptive pretensions and impositions of various self-created and self-entitled "Professors of Dancing".

 > Bel.
 Your knowledge of the art none can deny,
 >
 > On your good judgement I can well rely;